Ponape Buried Mail

 Destroyed while used as storage depot by the Japanese in WWII

 The last mail drop for S.M.S.
 Scharnhorst and S.M.S.
 Gneisenau prior to arriving in Ponape was 22 June 1914, the date they arrived in Nagasaki, thus setting the earliest possible cancellation date for mail from those vesssels as 22 June 1914.
-The S.M.S.
+S.M.S.
 Nürnberg‘s last mail drop was on 27 July 1914 in Honolulu as it made its way west to Ponape.

 The latest cancellation dates are 6 August 1914, the date the mail was delivered to Herr Ludwig.